 As a reliable service with easy setup and fast learning time, Basecamp is cloud-based and one of the most popular online project management apps out there.
-Basecamp has been marketed for small businesses since the beginning as a project management and collaboration tool, and it is ideal and recommended for small businesses.
+It is normally used a project management and collaboration tool, and it is ideal and recommended for small businesses.

 Many software shops, design companies, freelancers, consultants, etc. have moved to Basecamp to substantially improve their project workflow and make it stand among the best apps to manage to-do lists.

 - Simple view: Creating a project is very easy.
-A page like a sheet in a notepad is created when you create a project where you can do the following;
+The notepad creates a page sheet when a project has been initiated, allowing the user to do the following:

-- Add project team members: You can add members of the team and their information as a project manager.
-Members of the customer team can also be added.
+- Add team members: Project team members can be added, along with their information as project manager.
+Customer team members can also be added.

 - Create to-do lists: In the project, tasks can be created.
 Due date and an individual can be assigned to the assignment.
 Basecamp can be used to assign tasks and providing the designated person all the relevant information needed about the task, all of this can be done through by sending them an email.